Frequently Asked Questions

 Email us at firstname.lastname@example.org to contact one of our MMS admissions counselors.

 No. You must choose the program that fits you best.
-Candidates are also not allowed to transfer applications from one program to another.
+Compare our 2 MMS programs.

-- If I am admitted to the MMS: DKU program, may I defer my admission to the following year?
+If I am admitted to the MMS: Duke Kunshan University program, may I defer my admission to the following year?

-- If I am denied admissions to MMS: DKU can I then apply to MMS: FOB?
+If I am denied admissions to MMS: Duke Kunshan University can I then apply to MMS: Foundations of Business?

-No. You may only apply to one program in a given admissions year.
+No. You may only apply to one program in an admissions year.